luckyjonesuayan/site-sentry/README.md

 A website can be as simple as **facebook.com**, **instagram.com**, **twitter.com**, etc.
 It can also be a link, such as: https://github.com/luckyx314/website-blocker

+An included **sample_website_list.txt** file may serve as your reference for adding a website.
+This is not included in the program execution, just for reference.

 **IMPORTANT NOTE: If only a domain is provided, e.g., facebook.com, all associated subdomains and links will also be blocked.
 If a link is specified, however, only that link is blocked.**

-### Sample reference file
-An included **sample_website_list.txt** file may serve as your reference for adding a website.
-This is not included in the program execution, just for reference.
+### Tracking and monitoring
+The program can also track how much time you spend on a specific site on a given day.
+You can enable this configuration in the **config.ini** file.

 ### Blocking, Unblocking, and Blocked Period
 - **Terms:**